KoushikBarnwal/PowerBI-Road-Accident-Analysis/README.md

 -Requirements :
 Clients want to create a Road Accident Dashboard for the years 2021 and 2022 so that they can have insight into the below requirements-

- -Primary KPI - Total Casualties and Total Accident values for the Current Year and YoY growth -Primary KPIs - Total Casualties by Accident Severity for the Current Year and YoY growth -Secondary KPIs - Total Casualties with respect to vehicle type for the Current Year -Monthly trend showing comparison of casualties for the Current Year and the Previous Year -Casualties by Road Type for the Current year -Current Year Casualties by Area/ Location & by Day/Night -Total Casualties and Total Accidents by Location
+ - Primary KPI - Total Casualties and Total Accident values for the Current Year and YoY growth
+ - Primary KPIs - Total Casualties by Accident Severity for the Current Year and YoY growth
+ - Secondary KPIs - Total Casualties with respect to vehicle type for the Current Year
+ - Monthly trend showing comparison of casualties for the Current Year and the Previous Year
+ - Casualties by Road Type for the Current year
+ - Current Year Casualties by Area/ Location & by Day/Night
+ - Total Casualties and Total Accidents by Location